+The engagement of local communities or Indigenous Peoples is assessed on a regular basis in cooperation with affected rights holders and affected and interested stakeholders.
 The relevant data and maps of relic sites and areas are kept on record.
 A special layer of Natural Sacred Sites has been added to Land Board Geoportal, regularly maintained by National Heritage Board in cooperation with respective NGO-s.
 There is a national natural sacred site inventory plan in place in addition to voluntary inventory carried out by respective NGOs.